azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 * Push to Cloud Shell
 * Run through the init -> plan -> apply workflow
 * Check your new NSGs resource group in the [portal](https://portal.azure.com)
-* Update the nsgs.tf with the remaining NSGs
+* Update the nsgs.tf, adding in the remaining NSGs

 NSG Name | Protocol | Port
 AllowSQLServer | TCP | 1443